Terence Bennett - September 12, 2023

 Why is API optimization important?

 API optimization is crucial because it leads to improved user experiences, cost efficiency, scalability, and reduced downtime.
-It allows applications to operate efficiently and competitively.
+It allows applications to operate efficiently and competitively in a fast-paced digital landscape.

 What are the key benefits of API optimization?